withastro/docs/src/pages/en/guides/markdown-content.md

 i18nReady: true
 ---

 Markdown content is commonly used to author text-heavy content like blog posts and documentation.
-Astro includes built-in support for regular Markdown (`.md`) files.
+Astro includes built-in support for standard Markdown (`.md`) files.
 With the [@astrojs/mdx integration](/en/guides/integrations-guide/mdx/), Astro supports MDX (`.mdx`) files which bring added features like support for JavaScript expressions and components right in your Markdown.

 ## Markdown Pages